darkcompet/csharp-net-core/README.md

-# NET Core
+# Core for dotnet

-This provides core for NET.
+This provides Core for dotnet (.NET Core).

 - Features